- School Life

 Our broad and creative curriculum equips our girls with the knowledge, skills and attitudes that will not only help them to progress to senior schools, but will also stand them in good stead for the rest of their lives.
 Click below to read more.

 Above all, we believe it is important that all children should enjoy mathematics and study it with intrigue and a sense of achievement and fun.
 Our staff members are a very experienced team of subject specialist teachers who endeavour to enthuse the girls with a love of the subject and promote confidence in each learner.
 All girls are challenged to work at the maximum level appropriate for their ability.
-From Year 4 upwards, girls benefit from being taught in small focus groups.
+From Year 4 upwards, the girls benefit from being taught in small focus groups.
 We develop the core skills of numeracy, mental and applied mathematics to stand them in good stead for future studies.
 We encourage our girls to question, develop investigative thinking and apply their knowledge to real life problems.
 As increasingly creative and confident learners they are inspired to make rich connections across distinct mathematical domains in order to develop a deep understanding of a range of mathematical ideas.
 Our pupils are well prepared for the entrance examinations for the local grammar schools and independent schools.

 Reasoning skills are developed throughout the school.
-Girls are exposed to a wide range of non-verbal and verbal reasoning materials from an early age.
+Our girls are exposed to a wide range of non-verbal and verbal reasoning materials from an early age.
 They are taught strategies to tackle tasks and develop their capacity to think logically.
 The non-verbal curriculum focuses on the ability to identify patterns and sequences, and to understand and analyse visual information.
 In verbal reasoning, we aim to develop the girls’ capacity to understand and assimilate verbal information, and to think constructively about language (going beyond simple fluency or vocabulary recognition).
 Practical resources are used alongside more formal materials.
-Girls are assessed in reasoning (via standardised CEM testing methods) from the end of Year 1 onwards.
+Pupils are assessed in reasoning (via standardised CEM testing methods) from the end of Year 1 onwards.
 This, alongside performance in class work, enables us to closely monitor each girl’s progress and to support her appropriately.

-At Bowdon Prep School (BPS), we believe that geography is important because it enables children to make sense of the world.
+At BPS, we believe that geography is important because it enables children to make sense of the world.
 We strive to develop a sense of responsibility for the wonderful world the girls are privileged to share.
 They learn about their immediate environment and place this in context of the wider environment.
 We help the girls to understand the big issues affecting our lives and our world – issues such as the management of risk, diversity, environmental issues, sustainability, and human rights.
 Field studies, in the school grounds and the local area, form an integral part of the curriculum in all year groups.

 The aim of the religious education (RE) syllabus is to help pupils gain an understanding of the beliefs and traditions of individuals and communities.
 During RE lessons, children learn about the principal religions represented in Britain today.
 Basing our studies on Christianity, children are helped to relate Christian beliefs and practices to those of other religions, particularly through the study of appropriate festivals and celebrations.
 In this way, pupils are encouraged to understand and respect the religious, spiritual and moral values of others, while developing their own.
-We are very interested in and supportive of other world faiths, and we encourage questions, discussions and shared opinions in an open and honest environment of which we are very proud.
+We are very interested in, and supportive of, other world faiths, and we encourage questions, discussions and shared opinions in an open and honest environment of which we are very proud.
 We regard our school values and the context in which our pupils learn as vitally important, and in doing so we ensure that religious studies are accessible to all pupils.

-At Bowdon Prep School (BPS) we have a commitment to physical health and fitness for all.
+At Bowdon Prep School we have a commitment to physical health and fitness for all.
 In addition to our full-time PE staff, we employ specialist sports coaches who also run some of our extra-curricular clubs.
 PE and sports are taught throughout the school, and there are opportunities to try a wide variety of activities.
 We have excellent facilities, including a large sports hall, a sports field, netball and tennis courts, as well as a dance and drama studio.
 To complement the curriculum, sports clubs are run before school, at lunchtime and after school.
 All the clubs are non-selective and open to children of all abilities.
 Our Year 6 sports captains regularly attend and help out with a variety of clubs.

 Teams compete in a variety of local leagues and tournaments throughout the year.
 Girls are selected to represent the school in netball, cross country, lacrosse, rounders and cricket leagues.
 We have an enviable record of success in matches and tournaments.

 Drama and dance are exciting, fun and hugely rewarding.
 We are fortunate to have a purpose-built dance and drama studio behind our sports hall.
-Performing in front of an audience is an experience that can really build confidence and prove to be an invaluable life skill as you move through to senior school and beyond.
+Performing in front of an audience is an experience that can really build confidence and prove to be an invaluable life skill as our pupils move through to senior school and beyond.
 Our girls have the opportunity to get involved in a number of productions held throughout the year.
 The annual Christmas concerts are wonderful occasions enjoyed by both the young performers and their parents.
 Plays and musicals are also an important aspect of our school calendar.
 In addition, there are extra-curricular drama, dance and musical theatre clubs, which take place at lunchtime and after school.

 French is introduced in Pre-Prep.
 The children begin to understand and reproduce vocabulary and expressions in an authentic accent, and have fun in the process.
 The children become used to the idea of a multicultural and multilingual world through the use of songs, movement, finger rhymes and craft activities.
-As they progress to the Prep Department, pupils learn to read and write in French, and continue to expand their oral skills.
+As they progress to the Prep department, pupils learn to read and write in French, and continue to expand their oral skills.
 While teachers maintain the fun aspects, girls begin to establish a sound framework of elementary grammar, and practise transferable language learning skills.
 In Year 6, the girls learn Spanish.
 This reinforces the importance of the skills they have been practising, while allowing them the opportunity to begin learning another language.
 Outside of the classroom, there are also special events in each year group to promote enthusiasm for languages and intercultural understanding.

 Art offers an opportunity for personal and creative expression.
-We aim to develop each pupil’s individual artistic talent, giving girls a wide range of opportunities to work with a variety of materials and media.
+We aim to develop each pupil’s individual artistic talent, giving our girls a wide range of opportunities to work with a variety of materials and media.
 We have a well-equipped, airy and relaxed art studio, and the girls are taught a broad spectrum of skills and processes which are developed through drawing, painting and modelling.
 Art is often integrated into other topics, and used in the creation of staging and props for school productions.
 We also hope to foster an appreciation and awareness of art history and art from other cultures.
 Above all, we hope that every pupil will develop lifelong skills for self expression through engaging in creative leisure activities.
 Pupils’ artwork is displayed throughout the school; it is often outstanding, and admired by pupils, staff and visitors.

 Music is at the heart of our school.
 At our last inspection, music teaching was described as exceptional.
 Music enriches the cultural life of all our pupils, and it plays a central role in preparing them for future life by instilling confidence gained from the many performance opportunities they are given.
-All girls learn to play at least one musical instrument in their time at Bowdon Prep School (BPS).
+All girls learn to play at least one musical instrument in their time at BPS.
 In addition, a number of peripatetic teachers offer tuition in a range of instruments.
 Pupils all take part in several performances each year – singing, playing an instrument or, in many cases, both.
 We also have a number of choirs, as well as an orchestra, string groups, a recorder group, a brass group, ukulele group, percussion group and samba band!
 There are a number of highly enjoyable concerts for parents each year, and our Chamber Choir is regularly successful in competitions and festivals.